apache/beam-site/src/documentation/sdks/euphoria.md

 Euphoria DSL integration is still work in progress and is tracked as part of [BEAM-3900](https://issues.apache.org/jira/browse/BEAM-3900).

 ## Word Count Example
-Lets start with small example.
+Lets start with the small example.
 ```java
 Pipeline pipeline = Pipeline.create(options);